Head of Product & Co-founder

 Below the basic item information we provide several pivots to either discover similar items, discuss the item, find sources to purchase, or post your own for sale.
 On other platforms like eBay, the items are categorized by keywords in the listing; our site is curated and only gives you information about the exact item searched for.

-With so many releases and shows each week, the library provides a quick look into what items have been recently released.
-Production pieces, one-off customs, art prints and original art are also available to view, filter, and explore.
+With so many releases and shows each week, the library provides a quick look into what items have been recently released. production pieces, one-off customs, art prints and original art are also available to view, filter, and explore.
+Users can change from a condensed grid to a larger more descriptive layout.

 While we provide a simple search feature in the site navigation to find the exact items you're looking for, the Library filters can give users a larger dataset in which to explore.

 Throughout the experience members can mark items they find as something they Have, Want, Buy or Sell from their collections.
 We also provide clear indicators on whether other members are talking about items and opportunities to purchase them from the market.

 While I have personally added thousands of items to Trampt, the real power comes from our members who not only add new items, but add new information, update pictures and share on other sites.
 With our wiki-like system, anyone who is a member can add or update items to ensure we have the most accurate information available.